 For those that opt to download the .txt file, I suggest you encrypt that file.
 Don’t leave it hanging around, unprotected, on your local drive for prying eyes to sneak a peek.
-Also, included in that file is your Gmail address associated with the account.
-I highly recommend you delete that line in the file (on the off-chance someone does stumble upon the file and manages to open it.
+Also included in that file is your Gmail address associated with the account.
+I highly recommend you delete that line in the file on the off-chance someone does stumble upon the file and manages to open it.

 Need more?
 Visit https://g.co/2sv

-I recommend deleting that line, as it could give away the secret to what those codes are for.
+I recommend deleting that line, as it could give away the secret of what those codes are for.
 Once you’ve deleted those lines, save and close the file.
 Encrypt it, and your codes are less likely to be seen by prying eyes.

 How to generate new codes